grwna/obsidian-vault/Books/How To Prove It/1. Sentential Logic/Conditional and Biconditional Connectives.md

 | $L \leftrightarrow (P\land C)$ | $\neg C$ | $L\leftrightarrow P$ |
 | ------------------------------ | -------- | -------------------- |
 | T                              |          |                      |
+Then to determine whether the argument is valid or not, we find a line such that *every premise* is true.
+Then from the truth value of the *conclusion* we can say:
+- Conclusion is false - then the argument is invalid
+- Conclusion is true- then the argument is valid